-The AOS requires the actuary to disclose, on both a gross and net basis, the actuary's point estimate and/or the actuary's range, and compare this/these to the carried reserves.
-ASOP 36 states that a range of reasonable estimates is a range of estimates that could be produced by appropriate actuarial methods or alternative sets of assumptions that the actuary judges to be reasonable.
-The actuarial report normally includes detailed descriptions and calculations that support the point estimate and/or the range of estimates.
+The AOS requires the actuary to disclose, on a gross and net basis, the actuary's point estimate and/or the actuary's range, and compare this/these to the carried reserves.
+ASOP No. 36 states that a range of reasonable estimates is a range of estimates that could be produced by appropriate actuarial methods or alternative sets of assumptions that the actuary judges to be reasonable.
+The actuarial report normally includes detailed descriptions and calculations that support the point estimate and/or range of estimates.

-If the actuary produces a range of estimates for a portion of total reserves and a point estimate for the remaining reserves, then the AOS usually includes both and shows how the point estimate and the range combine to form the actuary's opinion as reasonable, deficient, redundant, qualified, or no opinion.
+If the actuary produces a range of estimates for a portion of total reserves and a point estimate for the remaining reserves, then the AOS usually includes both and shows how the point estimate and the range combine to form the actuary's opinion, which can be categorized as reasonable, deficient, redundant, qualified, or no opinion.

-If the one-year development has been adverse by at least 5% in at least three of the last five calendar years, the AOS also requires explicit discussion of reserve elements and/or management decisions that were the reasons for such adverse development.
+If the one-year development has been adverse by at least 5 percent in at least three of the last five calendar years, the AOS also requires explicit discussion of reserve elements and/or management decisions to which such adverse development can be attributed.
 Each year's one-year development, on a net basis, is compared to the prior period's surplus, and a ratio is developed.
 The one-year development test is the same calculation as that which underlies the IRIS ratio regarding One-Year Reserve Development to Surplus.
-The calculation of the Company's One-Year Reserve Development to Surplus for each of the prior five years is disclosed in the Five-Year Historical Exhibit of the Company's Annual Statement.
+The calculation of the company's one-year reserve development to surplus for each of the prior five years is disclosed in the five-year historical exhibit of the company's Annual Statement.

-If the ratios for three (or more) of the years are 5% or greater, then the actuary is required by the AOS to comment.
-The actuary's comments typically explain in detail the causes of the adverse development in those years.
+If the ratios for three (or more) of the years are 5 percent or greater, then the actuary is required by the AOS to comment.
+The actuary's comments typically explain in detail the cause(s) of the adverse development in those years.
 If fewer than three years fail the test, then the actuary is not required to comment but may wish to include a sentence like the following for clarity:

-The calculations of the one-year development test of the Company's reserves yielded results in excess of 5% of surplus in only one of the last five years.
+The calculations of the one-year development test of the company's reserves yielded results in excess of 5 percent of surplus in only one of the last five years.